zeittresor/py_blockworld/README.md

 <img width="2560" height="1080" alt="screenshot_20251206_170802" src="https://github.com/user-attachments/assets/a7e67388-0d56-4ea3-ace6-589e1c8e896a" />

 Requirements: Make sure you have the requirend libraries installed.
-You should be able to install using: pip install pygame moderngl pillow numpy noise
+You should be able to install using console with the command:

+pip install pygame moderngl pillow numpy noise

 Features: